-On the 17th of August at around 10 am, the respondent, his wife, and one other man – all from Morocco and between 20 and 28 years old – walked around 40 kilometers from Edirne, Turkey towards Hamzabeyli, near the Turkish-Bulgarian border, to cross from there.
+On August 17th at approximately 10 AM, the respondent, his wife, and one other man, all from Morocco and between 20 and 28 years old, walked an estimated 40 kilometres from Edirne, Turkey towards Hamzabeyli, near the Turkish-Bulgarian border.

-After waiting for two hours, a deep green Nissan – which looked like the car in the picture below – arrived.
+After waiting for what the respondent estimated to be two hours, a deep green Nissan vehicle – which looked like the car in the picture below – arrived.

-Four officers arrived in the car, though only two of them got out.
-These two were dressed in green shirts which had “border police” written on their backs and a Bulgarian flag on their arms.
-The respondent later confirmed that the uniform and insignia were the same as the images below:
+According to the respondent, four officers arrived in the car, though only two of them got out.
+These two were reportedly dressed in green shirts which had “border police” written on their backs and a Bulgarian flag on their arms.

-The male officers searched the group, took their phones and a total of about 200 euros.
-They also searched the respondent’s wife and touched her in private areas.
-The other man who was traveling with them was hit by the officers with a black plastic police baton for about five minutes.
-They stayed at this spot, which was in a forest near a road, for around two hours.
+The respondent recounted how the male officers searched the group, took their phones and a total of about 200 Euro.
+Furthermore, they invasively searched the respondent’s wife and touched her intimate areas.
+The other male transit group member was reportedly hit by the officers with a black plastic police baton for approximtaely five minutes.
+They stayed at this spot, which was in a forest near a road, for an estimated two hours.

-While they were detained, the respondent, his wife, and the other man asked for asylum, but he said, “They immediately beat us with a baton and told us ‘no asylum in Bulgaria, Bulgaria problem.”
+While they were detained, the respondent, his wife, and the other man reportedly asked for asylum, but the respondent described how “They immediately beat us with a baton and told us ‘no asylum in Bulgaria, Bulgaria problem.”

-Then, the group was loaded in the Nissan’s trunk, which measured around one square meter.
-As the trunk was enclosed on all sides, it was very hard for them to breathe properly.
-They were driven for one to two hours in a fast and reckless manner along half paved and half unpaved roads until they arrived at the border.
+The respondent recalled how the group was then loaded in the Nissan’s trunk, which he believed measured roughly one square metre.
+As the trunk was enclosed on all sides, it was difficult for them to breathe properly.
+They were driven for what the respondent estimated to be one to two hours in a fast and reckless manner along half paved and half unpaved roads until they arrived at the border.

-There, another deep green Nissan was waiting, which the respondent said was the same as the car that brought them.
-Two officers were there as well, dressed in the same green uniforms as the ones who drove them there.
-The respondent identified the uniform as the same as the one below:
+There, another deep green Nissan vehicle was waiting, which the respondent said was the same as the car that brought them to the border.
+Two officers were also there, described as wearing the same green uniforms as the ones who drove them there.

-The officers started beating and kicking the respondent and the other man with a baton.
-The respondent’s wife was not beaten but was searched by a male officer.
-At around 2 pm, the officers opened a garage-like door in the border fence, through which the group was pushed back.
+According to the respondent, the officers reportedly started beating and kicking the respondent and the other man with a baton.
+The respondent’s wife was not beaten but searched by a male officer.
+At approximately 2 PM, the officers opened a garage-like door in the border fence, through which the group was pushed back.